Mastering the Barbell Curl for Bigger Biceps

 How do you perform a barbell curl with proper form?

-To perform a barbell curl with proper form, stand with feet shoulder-width apart, grip the barbell with hands shoulder-width apart and palms facing up, keep elbows close to the body, and curl the barbell upwards towards the shoulders while keeping the upper arms stationary.
+To perform a barbell curl with proper form, stand with feet shoulder-width apart, grip the barbell with hands just outside shoulder-width and palms facing up, keep elbows close to the body, and curl the barbell upwards towards the shoulders while keeping the upper arms stationary.
 Lower the barbell back down in a controlled manner.

 What are the benefits of mastering the barbell curl?